-Fig. 4 - Trait space occupancy by reef fish in the Brazilian Province.
-At the top of A, we show the trait spaces of the Brazilian Province fish (n=113 species, white polygon with black dashed line), coral-associated fish (n=42, dark red polygon, trait space volume: 64%), coral-associated + co-occurring fish (n=63 species, green polygon, volume: 69%), remaining species (n=50, inner light gray polygon, volume: 87%).
-At the bottom of A, we show the correlation of each trait with the two first ordination axes, and the polygons of threatened species (orange polygon, volume: 43%) and the area vulnerable to cascading extinctions (purple, volume: 11%).
-In B, we show trait space occupancy within the Provincial trait space (1), and the trait space occupancy after simulating the direct (2) and indirect effects of losing corals (3).
+Fig. 5 - Trait space occupancy by reef fish in the Brazilian Province, based on these results of the degree centrality scenario.
+At the top of A, we show the trait spaces of the Brazilian Province fish (n=113 species, white polygon with black dashed line), coral-associated fish (n=42, orange, trait space area: 64%), coral-associated + co-occurring fish (n=63 species, dark orange polygon, area: 69%), remaining species (n=50, inner light gray polygon, area: 87%).
+At the bottom of A, we show the correlation of each trait with the two first ordination axes, and the polygons of threatened species (brown polygon, area: 43%) and the area vulnerable to cascading extinctions (red, area: 11%).
+In B, we show trait space occupancy within the Provincial trait space (1), and the trait space occupancy after simulating the direct (2) and indirect effects of removing corals according to the degree centrality scenario (3).
 The density (trait space occupancy) was produced by a kernel density estimation algorithm, with contours depicting 50%, 95%, and 99% kernel density bands.
-In C, we show the difference in trait space occupancy after simulating the direct (1) and indirect effects of losing coral species (2).
+In C, we show the difference in trait space occupancy after simulating the direct (1 vs 2) and indirect effects of losing coral species (2 vs 3).
 The marginal histograms (with density shown) of all plots depict the concentration of points (species) in the trait spaces.
 The trait space was produced by summarizing trait data with a Principal Coordinate Analysis (PCoA), and the variation explained by these axes are presented in the first plot (A).

 Discussion